Groveport Naturalist Tina Dillman is

 Explore the wonder of the natural world through hands-on programs and educational displays designed to engage and educate your entire family.

-Located in the Park’s historic Log House at 551 Wirt Road, the Groveport Nature Center provides regular programming at no charge by trained naturalists every Saturday morning and occasional evenings or weekends.
-Programs are regularly presented on science topics, pioneer life, natural science and seasonal activities.
+Located in the Park’s historic Log House at 551 Wirt Road, the Groveport Nature Center regularly provides programming at no charge by trained naturalists.
+Programs include science topics, pioneer life, natural science and seasonal activities.
 Nature Center classes are coordinated by the Community Affairs Department in Groveport Town Hall and presented by either the Groveport Naturalist or a Metro Parks staff person.

 Science Classes: Groveport Nature Center offers a “hands on” approach with programs that include botany, zoology, ornithology, entomology, ecology, geology, environmental science and local history.
 Most topics are re-enforced with a project the students take home.